radinshahdaei/telegram-reader/README.md

 ## Ask an AI about them

-Point Claude at `data/` and ask anything — *"Summarize what happened this week"*, *"What topics keep coming up?"*, *"Find every mention of X."*
+Point an AI agent at `data/` and ask anything.

 ## Project structure